hoseinaghaei/OS_pintos/report/project2-design.md

 - And second question about nested donations.
 First of all we will define a constant `NESTED_DONATION_MAX_DEPTH` to specify a limited area for nested donations to skape from infinite loops or same problems.

 - The management of this process is like managing simple donation when you are donating on a lock you will change the `dynamic_priority` of its holder so this holder as a thread is in othres' locks waiters or holders so we should run donation on those too to change the locks' priority and update related threads' `dynamic_priority`.

+- we added a list to thread data structure called `waited_locks_for`.
+This is list of all locks that this thread is waiting for them.
+This list is added to help us to manage nested donation better. we should update this list in `sema_up` and `sema_down` but the most important point is that when you want to update `dynamic_priority` of a thread you should call `donation_checker` on each lock of this list for that thread to update holders' priorities of those locks if it is needed.

 >>> steps
 - first of all we will disable interrupts